 How to Clean a Bong Bowl

 In our guide, the next step is to teach you how to clean a bong bowl piece.
-Keeping your bowl in pristine shape requires a reasonable degree of maintenance, and there are several ways to clean out a bong bowl.
+Keeping your bowl in pristine shape requires a reasonable degree of maintenance.
+Fortunately, there are several ways to clean out a bong bowl.

-As is the case with scraping resin, the goal is to remove the built-up material, and a paper clip once again comes in handy.
+As is the case with scraping resin, the goal is to remove the built-up material.
+A paper clip once again comes in handy.
 You can use the resin-scraping guide as a quick and easy way to clean a bowl piece for a bong.

 How to Clean a Bong Stem

-Pour rubbing alcohol to the top and create some suction on the bong to help the isopropyl move through the salt.
+Pour rubbing alcohol to the top.
+Create some suction on the bong to help the isopropyl move through the salt.
 Warning!
 There is a danger of breathing in alcohol fumes, so don’t try this method if you have any concerns.
-Make sure the room is well ventilated, and it may be a better idea to place your hand over the top of the bong; the goal is to create suction.
+Make sure the room is well ventilated.
+It is probably a better idea to place your hand over the top of the bong.
+Remember, the goal is to create suction.

 Keep pouring alcohol and create negative pressure in the bong until all of the salt passes through.
 Shake the solution while it is in your bong for a fast clean, and rinse everything with hot water.
 Those who use this method tend to use Everclear instead of isopropyl alcohol.